Tom Verlaine: Biography

 Tom's family sent Verlaine and his twin brother John to Sanford Preparatory School, a private boarding school in Hockessin, Delaware.
-While John excelled in athletics and graduated in 1967, Tom's interest leaned toward writing and poetry.
+While John excelled in athletics and graduated in 1967, Tom leaned toward writing and poetry.
 At Sanford, Tom became friends with future bandmate and punk icon Richard Hell (Richard Meyers).
 They quickly discovered that they shared a passion for music and poetry.
 Neither Verlaine nor Hell graduated from Sanford and they later moved to New York City.

 In New York City, Miller created his stage name, a reference to the French symbolist poet Paul Verlaine.
 Regarding the name change, rather than the poet being a source of inspiration, Verlaine said, "I just like the sound of the name”.
 He and Hell formed the Neon Boys, recruiting drummer Billy Ficca.
 The Neon Boys quickly disbanded after failing to recruit a second guitarist, despite auditions by Dee Dee Ramone and Chris Stein.
 They reformed as Television a few months later, finding a guitarist in Richard Lloyd, and began playing at seminal punk clubs like CBGB and Max's Kansas City.
 In 1975, Verlaine kicked Hell out of the band for his erratic playing and behavior, and they released their first single with Fred Smith replacing Hell.
 Verlaine dated poet and musician Patti Smith when they were both in the burgeoning New York punk scene.
 Television released two albums, Marquee Moon and Adventure, to great critical acclaim and modest sales before breaking up in July 1978.

 Verlaine soon released a self-titled solo album that began a fruitful 1980s solo career.
 He took up residence in England for a brief period in response to the positive reception his work had received there and in Europe at large.
 David Bowie covered Verlaine's "Kingdom Come" on his Scary Monsters (and Super Creeps) album in 1980.
 In the 1990s he collaborated with different artists, including Patti Smith, and composed a film score for Love and a .45.
 In the early 1990s, Television reformed to record one studio album (Television) and a live recording (Live at the Academy, 1992); they reunited periodically for touring.
 Verlaine released his first new album in many years in 2006, titled Songs and Other Things.
-In the 2010s, he kept on touring with Television, performing Marquee Moon it its entirety: he notably toured in Europe in 2014 and 2016.
+In the 2010s, he kept on touring with Television, performing Marquee Moon in its entirety: he notably toured in Europe in 2014 and 2016.

 Death

-Verlaine died in New York City on January 28, 2023 at the age of 73.
-According to his former guitar partner in Television, Richard Lloyd, Verlaine had “been sick for quite a while,” battling prostate cancer, which had metastasized.
-Television had been asked to open a European tour for Billy Idol, but Verlaine’s doctors told him he was not in good enough health to do so.
+Verlaine died in New York City on January 28, 2023, at the age of 73.
+According to his former Television band mate, Richard Lloyd, Verlaine had "been sick for quite a while", with prostate cancer, which had metastasized.
+Television had been asked to open a European tour for Billy Idol, but Verlaine's doctors told him he was not in good enough health to do so.